tonalmathew/newsletter-signup/README.md

   - Express

 ### Dependencies Required
-- Initialise npm by `npm init`.
+- Initialise npm by `npm init`
-- Add all other dependencies by `nmp install node`.
+- Add all other dependencies by `nmp install node`

 ### Functionality
 - It's a simple signup page which contains a ***`First Name`***, ***`Last Name`*** and a ***`email`***.